Hit enter after type your search item

 You can see, the items of lst2 are added at the end of lst1 by using the extend method.

-If you require adding the new item at a specific position in an existing list rather at the end, you may use the insert method.
+If you require adding the new item at a specific position in an existing list rather than at the end, you may use the insert method.

 The insert method takes two parameters.
-One to specify the index number and the other is the item to add.
+One is to specify the index number and the other is the item to add.
 See a demonstration below:

 The code to insert an item at the specific position: